anthonyrozmajzl/anthonyrozmajzl.com/content/post/Death by Graph: There is Nowhere for the Covidians To Run.md

 - CBS [cited](https://www.cbsnews.com/news/coronavirus-deaths-suicides-drugs-alcohol-pandemic-75000/) a study indicating the potential for 75,000 excess deaths of despair: deaths due to drug and alcohol abuse or suicide
 - A CDC report [found](https://thehill.com/policy/healthcare/525797-cdc-pediatric-visits-to-emergency-rooms-for-mental-health-problems?amp&__twitter_impression=true) a 31% increase in mental health-related emergency room visits for children between the ages of 12 and 17 compared to 2019 from March to October.

 Quite clearly the lockdowns are doing far more harm than good.
-To point out these grim realities, however, is blaspheming towards the Science<sup>TM</sup> and, by extension, his holiness Dr. Anthony Fauci!
+To point out these grim realities, however, is blaspheming the Science<sup>TM</sup> and, by extension, his holiness Dr. Anthony Fauci!
 To defy or even question lockdown orders is tantamount to murder in the eyes of the Covidians.
-If you are curious to read more about the physical, mental, and social health consequences of locking down, head over to [Collateral Global](https://collateralglobal.org) and [thepriceofpanic.com](http://thepriceofpanic.com).
-It should become very clear that lockdowns are hardly saving lives.
+For any Covidians and non-Covidians who are curious to read more about the physical, mental, and social health consequences of locking down, head over to [Collateral Global](https://collateralglobal.org) and [thepriceofpanic.com](http://thepriceofpanic.com).
+It will become very clear that lockdowns are not saving lives.

 ## “Wear the damn mask.”